 Davis also moved quite a bit, working as a “Jack of all trades, master of none,” he said.

-His experience includes stints as a roofer, farmer, painter and a mechanic.
+His experience includes stints as a roofer, farmer, painter, and mechanic.
 He’s driven 18-wheelers in all 48 contiguous states, as well as dump and oil field trucks.
-A third assistant engineer, he’s served on ships around the world, including tankers, ore carriers, dive boats, supply boats and fish processors and catchers.
+A third assistant engineer, he’s served on ships around the world, including tankers, ore carriers, dive boats, supply boats, and fish processors and catchers.

 “I was going to sea making good money.
 While at home, I was rebuilding buildings and fences, trying to keep the place up,” he said.
 “Then, from 1979 to 1986, vandals destroyed the property.
 No one knew anything.
 My family tied up the farm.
 When I got it back, I could not rebuild.
 There were no others that I could pass it to that could and would successfully farm the place.
 I sold the family farm that my Dad and his father spent their lives building.”

-It was a close friend’s eldest son, Terry Lyon, who helped “Uncle Jack” erect the monument along Road 300, Lyon County, in Americus, Kan.
+A close friend’s eldest son, Terry Lyon, helped “Uncle Jack” erect the monument along Road 300, Lyon County, in Americus, Kan.

 “He has been an invaluable help, loaning tools, equipment, his help, the use of his place,” Jack said.
 “This would have been a lot more difficult without him.”